-The Bau Gold Project comprises consolidated mining and exploration tenements that collectively cover more than 1,340 km of the most highly-prospective ground within the historic Bau Goldfield, in Sarawak, East Malaysia.
-In operation since 1864, this goldfield has estimated total historic gold production of approximately 3-4 million oz of gold of which approximately two million oz of gold production has been recorded.
+The Bau Gold Project comprises consolidated mining and exploration tenements that collectively cover more than 1,340 km2 of the most highly-prospective ground within the historic Bau Goldfield, in Sarawak, East Malaysia.
+In operation since 1864, this goldfield has estimated total historic gold production of more than 3 million oz of gold of which approximately 1.5 million oz of gold production has been recorded.
 Regional analogy with goldfields across the border in Kalimantan suggests significantly greater remaining potential.

 Following the amalgamation with Zedex in January 2010, the Company acquired a 50.05% controlling interest in and became the operator of the Bau Gold Project as part of a joint venture agreement with a local Malaysian company.
-On September 30, 2010 (as amended May 20, 2011 and further amended January 20, 2012) the Company entered into an agreement to acquire a further 43.50% interest in NBG by January 2014.
-The settlement is to be paid in several tranches as set out below and will bring the Company's effective interest to 93.55%.
+On September 30, 2010 (as amended May 2011 and further amended January 2012 and May 2013) the Company entered into an agreement to acquire a further 43.50% interest in NBG by September 2015.
+The settlement is to be paid in several tranches as set out in the revised payment schedule on page 20 and will bring the Company's effective interest to 93.55%.
 As a result, the Joint Venture agreement was revised to deal with a number of operational and governance matters.